thiagocapuano/waves-documentation/en/waves-client/account-management/waves-leasing.md

 We do not regulate the payment process, so before using LPoS service, please read carefully the terms of payment and do your investigation of the pool that you want to use.

 The terms can vary between LPOS pools.
-Please use list of LPoS pools - https://wavesplatform.com/leasing#nodes
+Please use list of LPoS pools - https://forum.wavesplatform.com/c/pools

-To find the List of generators click [here](http://dev.pywaves.org/generators/) and to find Waves Nodes click [here](https://wavesplatform.com/leasing#nodes).
+To find the List of generators click [here](http://dev.pywaves.org/generators/).
 ```

 # How to Lease Your Waves